diogob/elm-workshop/README.md

 ## Setting up the backend

-First make sure you have the software to run the backend installed:
+First make sure you have the proper software to run the backend:

  * [PostgreSQL](http://www.postgresql.org)
  * [PostgREST](http://postgrest.com) - to run the REST api server.